 There are specific requirements and restrictions regarding a leave of absence for Doctor of Ministry students.
-For more information, please consult the Doctor of Ministry Handbook.
+For more information, please contact the D.Min. office.

 Interrupted Status

 Students who matriculate but then interrupt their studies for five or more consecutive years must reapply to the seminary.
 Students whose programs are interrupted by an absence of two years or more will incur the obligation of meeting the requirements printed in the current catalog at the time they reenter, including changes in degree requirements.